ggfdsa10/RHICfSTARSim/README.md

 # RHICfSTARSim
-** RHICf+STAR simulation **
+**RHICf+STAR simulation**

-** This framework propagate the STAR simulation data into RHICf and STAR ZDC simulation **
+**This framework propagates the STAR simulation data into RHICf and STAR ZDC simulation**

 ---

-RHICfSTARSim is designed to compatible with StRHICfSimDst format data and STAR's scheduler.
+RHICfSTARSim is designed to be compatible with StRHICfSimDst format data and STAR's scheduler.

-Input file could need StRHICfSimDst format, HepMC format input to be updated.
+The input file could need StRHICfSimDst format (HepMC format input to be updated)

 ## Preparing installation
 1. ROOT
 2. GEANT4 with GDML (version recommended below 10.6)

 ## Installation
-1. Beforing the install, make sure the ROOT and GEANT4 library
+1. Beforing the installation, make sure the ROOT and GEANT4 library

 * Source to geant4

 ```
 source /path/to/geant4/install/geant4.csh